 Day 1: Arrival.Visit local bomb shelter from the Spanish Civil War.
 Welcome Lunch.
 Day 2: Walk up to Antonio Gaudi’s Park Güell.
 Day 3: Visit Joan Miró Foundation and Park Montjuic. [optional: w/cable car down to beach] Day 4: Visit to CCCB, Barcelona's Contemporary Art Museum.
 [Optional: Visit the Ancient Synagogue in the Gothic Quarter] Evening visit to Gracia's local Castellers rehearsal.
 Day 5: Studio visits with local contemporary artists Day 6: Free Day: Suggested Visits: Gaudí houses or Dalí Museum, Figueres Day 7: Visit Gaudí’s Sagrada Familia.
 Day 8: Visit from local Catalan guest poet followed by lunch.
 Tàpies Museum.
 Day 9: Visit Picasso Museum.
 Watch Sardana dances at the Cathedral.Evening public reading by workshop participants.
 Day 10: Morning workshop followed by a free afternoon.
 Departure.

-$1,250: includes morning workshop & admission to museums & cultural events; one welcome lunch, one lunch with guest poet, and one dinner.
-For Barcelona residents: 45E a day or 400E for all sessions.
+$1,250: includes morning workshop & admission to museums & cultural events; two lunches (one welcome lunch, one lunch with guest poet) and two dinners.
+For Barcelona residents: 50E a day or 400E for all sessions.

 Discounts & Scholarships